|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crew James L. Hogan (MIA / KIA)

-Passengers Plus nine others
+Passengers Plus nine other crew and sixteen passengers

 MIA February 28, 1942